marcioreisjr/minesweeper/README.md

 ## Installation
 This system requires Python 3.10+ to be installed on your host system before proceeding with the app’s installation.
 Here are the steps to follow:
-- Download the source code from https://github.com/marcioreisjr/minesweeper/releases.
+- Download the source code from <a href="https://github.com/marcioreisjr/minesweeper/releases" target="_blank">GitHub</a>.
 - Decompress the image and navigate to the uncompressed directory.
 - Create a virtual environment by running `python -m venv .venv`.
 - Activate the virtual environment by running `source .venv/bin/activate`.
 - Install the required packages by running `pip install -r requirements.txt`.
 - Initialize the database with `python manage.py migrate`.
 - Start the system by running `python manage.py runserver`.
-- Finally, open your browser and navigate to http://localhost:8000/ to access the application.
+- Finally, open your browser and navigate to <a href="http://localhost:8000/" target="_blank">localhost:8000</a> to access the application.

 ## Design
 The architecture of this system is composed of three subsystems: